 Table of contents

-As a postmenopausal or menopausal woman, you may experience frustrating symptoms like hot flashes, vaginal dryness, and weight gain.
+As a postmenopausal or menopausal woman, you may experience frustrating symptoms like hot flashes, vaginal dryness, mood swings, and weight gain.
 While some postmenopausal women may find that these menopausal symptoms dissipate after a few years, you may be one of the women who deals with them for a decade or longer.

 If you have used a Postmenopause Test to test your hormone levels and are now looking for relief, hormone replacement therapy with progesterone could be for you.
 Read on to learn about the benefits of progesterone after menopause, the types of progesterone therapy, and whether you should take this hormone as a form of menopausal hormone therapy.

-Estrogen plays an important role in a woman’s life.
-At puberty, it helps with breast growth and triggers the start of the menstrual cycle.
+Estrogen plays an important role in a woman's life.
+During puberty, it helps with breast growth and triggers the start of the menstrual cycle.
 Throughout your reproductive years, estrogen helps regulate the menstrual cycle and makes childbearing possible.
 This hormone also plays a role in controlling cholesterol, helping with mood, and protecting bone and heart health.